Jason Sendwe: Legacy

 Throughout his career, Sendwe was the undisputed national leader of the Katangese Baluba and the primary opponent of Tshombe during the Katangese secession.
-He hastened the end of the secession through his success in negotiating with national and international figures.
+Historian Reuben Loffman credited him with hastening the end of the secession through his success in negotiating with national and international figures.
 According to British journalist Ian Goodhope Colvin, Sendwe's death deprived Adoula of a figure who could guarantee him Katangese support, forcing him to welcome Tshombe back into the country.
 His murder also disillusioned many Baluba in North Katanga with the Simbas' cause, and as a result many abstained from joining their rebellion.
 BALUBAKAT collapsed in his wake.
-In November 1966 Mobutu, having become President, posthumously awarded Sendwe for dying "in defence of the country's honour".
+In November 1966 Mobutu, having become president of the Congo, posthumously awarded Sendwe for dying "in defence of the country's honour".
 An avenue and a hospital in Lubumbashi were named after him.

 After his death, Sendwe drifted into obscurity and by the 21st century there was little memory of him in northern Katanga.
 The Union des fédéralistes et des républicains indépendants (UFERI) recalled his legacy in its rhetoric.
 Due to the party's militant reputation, the public associated UFERI with the violent actions of BALUBAKAT, thus limiting its ability to proliferate a positive image of Sendwe.
-In 2011 a congress of the "Luba People" declared that Sendwe was among "our valiant martyrs".
+In 2011 a congress of the "Luba People" declared that Sendwe was among their "valiant martyrs".
 There is little study of him in Congolese historiography.